fkobon/PHP-website-starter-kit/README.md

 ## Usage
 #### Quick start with PHP's built-in server
+Rename the `env` configuration file to `.env`  in your project's root.
 In your terminal run the following command to launch file watching, processing and live browser reload:

 `npm run dev`